-When swallowed, thin rope strands can be extremely deadly.
+If your dog swallowed string from the toy, the thin rope strands can be extremely deadly.

-In fact, rope is essentially the most harmful material your dog can swallow, according to experts, who classify it as a “linear foreign body.”
+In fact, rope is essentially the most harmful material your dog can swallow, according to experts, who classify it as a “linear foreign body“.

 When it passes through the body, one end of a long piece of rope toy can still be caught in the stomach, and the other half enters the intestines, effectively tying the two organs together.

 In this situation, it can be life-threatening to your dog and will require surgery to remove the strands.

 What Alternatives Are There to Rope Toys for Dogs?

 I can probably list a hundred other alternatives here, but instead, I will recommend a few that I feel safe giving to my dogs.
 You could also consider getting interactive toys that can stimulate the brain, making for a great activity!

 My dog ate string and is throwing up.
 What to do?

 If your dog has ingested string and is vomiting more than once, you should seek immediate veterinary attention.
 A string can cause serious complications like intestinal blockages, which can be life-threatening.
 Do not induce vomiting or attempt to remove the string yourself, as it may worsen the situation.